- Student loans up to R200,000

 Do not apply if you already completed a previous qualification, if you've applied and received funding (since you will be automatically funded for the entire duration of your studies as long as you pass your modules and meet your academic requirements) if your family's combined income is more than R350 000 annually, and if you are a student who is not a South African citizen.
 Furthermore, if you wish to study at a private institution, they won't be able to help you.

 Students with disabilities are welcome to apply

-We are proudly inclusive, offering to fund for not only abled students but disabled students as well.
-We provide special disability funding to approved students with disabilities.
+They are proudly inclusive, offering to fund not only abled students but disabled students as well. they provide special disability funding to approved students with disabilities.
 So all are welcome to apply for financial assistance.